 From hits to clicks: Former mafia bosses are making a killing on YouTube

-Even as the power of the American mafia has declined in recent decades, the public’s fascination with it has not.
-Richard Hall writes
+Even as the power of the American mafia has declined in recent decades, the public’s fascination with it has not, Richard Hall writes

 The camera points squarely at a tattooed man seated comfortably in a dark brown leather chair, a dim light illuminating his face and a dramatic violin score playing in the background.
-He is midway through his story, a re-telling of his part in a gruesome double murder, to his hundreds of thousands of subscribers on YouTube.
+He is midway through his story, a retelling of his part in a gruesome double murder, to his hundreds of thousands of subscribers on YouTube.

 “Shots rang out in the night air.
 People running screaming, falling, scrambling all over to get away.
 A wave of people,” the man says, staring directly into the camera.